maurapintor/flask-classification/docs/slides.md

 takes too long to process?

-If we don't send a response to users in a short time, they can get bored with our service, or worse, send more requests!
+If we don't send a response to users in a short time, they can get bored with our service, or worse, send more requests!<!-- .element: class="fragment" -->

 ---